jccsvq/pygeko/README.md

-# pygeko
-Fast Generalized Covariance Kriging for Python
+# pyGEKO: Fast Generalized Covariance Kriging for Python

+**pyGEKO** is a high-performance Python library designed for geostatistical interpolation and surface modeling.
+It is engineered for efficiency, making it ideal for both heavy-duty x86 workstations and low-power ARM devices like the **Raspberry Pi 5**...

+### First commit coming soon...